videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ## Advanced Shuffles

-The keyword shuffle can be paired with the keywords once and stopping.
+The keyword `shuffle` can be paired with the keywords `once` and `stopping`.

 ### Shuffle Once

-When paired with the keyword once, the shuffle will pick a random entry and then show nothing when used additional times.
+When paired with the keyword `once`, the `shuffle` keyword will pick a random entry and then show nothing when used additional times.

 ```ink
 {shuffle once: